The faster your business can grow—the better?

-Defining a Sustainable Growth Rate
+Maximum Growth Rate

 Growth Capability and Growth Strategy

-Using the Sustainable Growth Model
+Sustainable Growth Model

 - Raising more debt pushes the firm nearer to bankruptcy.

 Mature firms often have sustainable growth rates somewhat less than their maximum rate.
 They distribute their excess cash to shareholders or put it to work in investments.

-How to Calculate Sustainable Growth Rate
+Sustainable Growth Rate Calculation

-The formula for sustainable growth rate is:
+The formula for a sustainable growth rate is:

 SGR = Retention Ratio X Return on Equity